kcm2/ab/references/angelbeatshd.rst

 * Iwasawa and Hisako are in the music room composing new music, with them reviewing it.
 * **Cut to** Iwasawa and Hisako having a new concert outside of the classrooms, with a new song 'Alchemy', which gets other student's attention and Yuri goes "operation start".
-* Student's in the gym hear and run out, the teacher tells them to stop.
+* Students in the gym hear and run out, the teacher tells them to stop.
 Noda holds the teacher back.
 * Kanade comes down some stairs from the side of the classrooms to go to Iwasawa and Hisako.
 * Someone shouts for Shiina to stop climbing up the side of the school building [#v5c27-1]_.
 * Chaa also has a big canon, pointing to a building, the teacher who notices runs away.
 * Kanade is 'pulled left and right' with all of the issues happening at once and gets confused at which one she should attend to first.
-* Yuri, from the principals office window, laughs at Kanade's confusion.
+* Yuri, from the principal’s office window, laughs at Kanade's confusion.
 * 2 teachers pin down Noda, Shiina reached the top of the building with some teachers bringing a mattress, teachers also realise the canon Chaa has is a paper canon.
 Yuri complaints at her plan failing.
-* Teachers return to staff room, the principal's desk has been moved to a student desk in the teacher's office.
+* Teachers return to staff room; the principal's desk has been moved to a student desk in the teacher's office.
 The other teachers say that this is a prank by the students.
 * The principal sits down at the desk and accepts this as his new place, much to the dismay at the other teachers.

-.. [#v5c27-1] This seems like the wall/corner clocest to the staff building.
+.. [#v5c27-1] This seems like the wall/corner closest to the staff building.

 Chapter 28
 -----------